shubh2016shiv/sse-llm-streaming-service/SYSTEM_DESIGN_ARCHITECTURE.md

 This failover process is transparent to the client.
 The `ProviderFactory` maintains a registry of all configured providers and can dynamically select a backup based on real-time health metrics.
 This ensures that a localized outage at OpenAI or DeepSeek does not result in a service denial for the end user, significantly increasing the overall availability SLA of the platform.

 The failover logic is executed within the provider selection stage (STAGE-4) of the request lifecycle, ensuring that provider selection failures are tracked and can be analyzed for patterns.
 The system logs the selected provider name and model for each request, enabling correlation between provider selection and request outcomes.

 ## 5. The Streaming Data Flow

-### 4.4 Distributed Queue Failover (Layer 3 Defense)

-To ensure zero dropped requests during high load, the system implements a **Distributed Queue Failover** mechanism as the third layer of defense.

-When the connection pool is exhausted (Layer 2), instead of rejecting the request with a 429 error, the request is:
-1.  **Queued** to a Redis Stream (`streaming_requests_failover`).
-2.  **subscribed** to a Redis Pub/Sub channel (`queue:results:{id}`).
-3.  **Processed** by a background `QueueConsumerWorker` on any available instance.
-4.  **Streamed** back to the original instance via Redis Pub/Sub.

-This architecture ensures that even if local resources are full, the distributed cluster can absorb the load and process it asynchronously, maintaining a "Streaming" user experience without errors.

-## 5. The Streaming Data Flow